-- 2.1 The proposed development comprises the erection of a steel portal agricultural storage building at Poplar Tree Farm, Pinged.
-The building will replace a dilapidated agricultural building. - 2.2 The site of the building is located on the site of the existing agricultural building which has become dilapidated.
-The proposed building would have a floor area of approximately 1,338.64 square metres and would comprise of concrete panels with metal box profile sheeting.
+- 2.1 The proposed development comprises the erection of two steel portal agricultural buildings at Poplar Tree Farm, Pinged.
+The buildings will replace two dilapidated agricultural buildings. - 2.2 The site of the buildings is located on the site of the existing agricultural buildings which have become dilapidated.
+The proposed building swould have a floor area of approximately 1,338.64 square metres each and would comprise of concrete panels with metal box profile sheeting.